Consequences of Non-payment

 Non-degree students late payment policy

 Non-degree students are required to pay all tuition and fees by the University’s first payment date for the current term.
 If you are a non-degree student who does not pay, you may be canceled from your class(s) for the current term.
-If you are canceled from a class(s) for nonpayment, you must contact Continuing Education Department to re-register.
+If you are canceled from a class(s) for nonpayment, you must contact One Stop Student Services to re-register.
 Look here for registration information for non-degree students.

 Collection Procedures & Fees